 The first question we get is, “how is a Medicare book of business valued or how do I determine a sale price?”

-Valuation rule of thumb is most commonly a multiple of adjusted EBIDTA which is earnings before interest, depreciation, taxes, and amortization.
-You can read more about adjusted EBIDTA here.
+Valuation rule of thumb is most commonly a multiple of adjusted EBITDA which is earnings before interest, depreciation, taxes, and amortization.
+You can read more about adjusted EBITDA here.

 The next item is product mix.